Suheldev Bharatiya Samaj Party: Uttar Pradesh assembly election, 2012

 The party ran 52 candidates in the 2012 Uttar Pradesh Legislative Assembly election.
 All but four candidates forfeited their deposits.
 In total the party obtained 477,330 votes (0.63% of the statewide vote).

 Indian general election, 2014

 SBSP fielded 13 candidates in the 2014 Indian general election, whom together mustered 118,947 votes (0.02% of the nationwide vote).
 Ahead of the election SBSP took part in forming the Ekta Manch ('Unity Platform'), a coalition of smaller parties in Uttar Pradesh.
 Om Prakash Rajbhar served as convenor of the coalition.

 Bihar assembly election, 2015

 In 2015 Bihar Legislative Assembly election, SBSP contested in only 2 seats but could not win any of them. though Azad Paswan a candidate came in 3rd in polls.

 Uttar Pradesh assembly election, 2017

-In 2017 Uttar Pradesh Legislative Assembly election working in alliance with BJP, SBSP contested 8 seats in UP and won 5 seats with party leader Om Prakash Rajbhar becoming a minister in UP government.
+In the 2017 Uttar Pradesh Legislative Assembly election, and working in alliance with BJP, SBSP contested eight seats in UP.
+It won five seats, with party leader Om Prakash Rajbhar becoming a minister in UP government.